shopsys/monorepo-tools/docs/cookbook/adding-new-attribute-to-an-entity.md

 ## Extend framework `Product` entity

 *Note: How does the entity extension work?
 Find it out in the [separate article](../wip_glassbox/entity-extension.md).
-Most common entitties (including `Product`) are already extended in `project-base` to ease your development.
+Most common entities (including `Product`) are already extended in `project-base` to ease your development.
 However, when extending any other entity, there are [few more steps](../wip_glassbox/entity-extension.md#how-can-i-extend-an-entity) that need to be done.*

 1. Add new `extId` field with Doctrine ORM annotations and a getter for the field into `Shopsys\ShopBundle\Model\Product\Product` class.